Amog-OS/AmogOS/README.md

 https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568 for packaging the RPI builds
 [Insert the names of all the apps included that im too lazy to type]

-And to Innersloth, for making one of the most famous and memed games of 2020.
+And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation:
 Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations! https://opencollective.com/amogos (we are 2 broke high schoolers pls donat or become sus)